Zibx/tg-2019-contest/readme.md

 #### _JS Telegram 2019 March Contest_
 # How to make a good chart plotting library

-### 1) Make a plan of features
+## A) Make a list of features
-Write down full list of features that you are going to implement and think about architecture.
-Do not write code for at least 10 minutes -- paper and pencil are your best friends.
+Write down the full list of features that you are going to implement and take a break to think about architecture.
+It is a good practice for building anything larger than `hello-world` app.

-##### 1. Split layout into 3 parts:
+### 1. Split layout into 3 parts:
   - Main chart area
   - Navigation area
-  - Display data switches
+  - Data switches display

-##### 2. Load given data format
+### 2. Load given data format

+### 3. Choose visualization technique

+### 4. Plot chart in the navigation area

+### 5. Plot visible part of big chart

+### 6. User interactions
+  - click on chart → show point tooltip
+  - resize view area
+  - move view area

+### 7. Animations

+## B) Draw the rest of the owl

+At the first sight, it was a simple task, so I want to describe pitfalls that were solved.

+### Canvas, SVG or webGL
+Rendering should be fast enough to draw a lot of chart segments.
+It would be nice if our chart would have smooth framerate.
+It is not really a `business feature` for this type of widget, because charts are usually used by analytics and their first priority is to load without crushing on really large data sets.
+But we can try to do our best and prevent widget from freeze UI up by using lazy batching techniques.

+#### Canvas
+##### Pros
+- Canvas has got everything for drawing polyline
+##### Cons
+- Updating everything on each frame
+- Complex animations logic — we have to do it by hand
+- if we want to squeeze everything from our cpu — we must go to the low level (getContextData) and make manual point by point line drawing, reinventing antialiasing and segment joint types.

+#### SVG
+##### Pros
+- It was literally created for plotting segments
+- It is possible to update parts of graphics separately
+##### Cons
+- Functions for manipulating with `path` segments were removed from API and now the only way to update segment in line is full attribute update

+ #### WebGL
+ ##### Pros
+ - It can be rotated in 3d for zero cost!
+ - It can be covered with shaders, lightning and particle animations!

+ #### Cons
+ - Creating mesh on CPU is too boring for getting fun from contest
+ - Creating mesh in shader is funnier but it would take too much debug time, especially for making rounded joints.

+ SVG was my choice.

+### Test data
+Beeing an engineer who's always thinking "How would it scale if there would be much more data?"
+I made my own dataset that contains 7 rows of data with one million points in each.

+This approach leads me to optimization techniques that have `log(N)` complexity.
+Never use dummy element by element lookups — use `binary search` or make some `hashs`.

+##### Data Format

-Contest data format is too strange.
-There is no logical reasons for passing chart data in this order, except minor raising of contest complexity.
+Contest data format was too strange.
+There is no logical reason for passing chart data in this structure, except minor raising contest complexity.
-Suggested format should look this way:
+It would be better to use such data mapping:
 ```json5
 {
   time: [timestamp1, ..., timestampN],